craigvantonder/php-ratelimit-requests/README.md

 PHP ratelimitRequest
 ====================

-A session based helper to enforce a cooldown period on repeated,
+A session based helper to enforce a cooldown period on repeated request attempts.

 Usage to follow.